-Chief Executive Director (CED)
+Chief Executive Director

 This is an Executive function, carried out in consultation with and support from the Board.
-The CED executes the vision, policies and strategic direction of the Organization, and provides the necessary input to device the goals and objectives set out in the strategic plan.
+CED executes the vision, policies and strategic direction of the Organization and provides necessary inputs to device the goals and objectives set out in the strategic plan.

-The CED is responsible for the overall management and supervision of a multi-disciplinary team of staff and professionals to achieve the objectives and implement the strategic plan of the organization.
-The CED monitors the performance measurements/goals for each operational unit, programmes, and budgets, and also communicates the results of activities and performance to the Board, relevant Government Agencies and Donor Agencies.
+CED is responsible for the overall management and supervision of a multi-disciplinary team of staff and professionals to achieve the objectives and implementation of the strategic plan of the organization.
+CED monitors the performance measurements/goals for each operational unit, Programmes, budgets and communicates the results of activities and performance to the Board, relevant Government Agencies and Donor Agencies.

-The CED maintains a high level relationship with the relevant Government Institutions, Donor Agencies and Armed Forces.
-The CED is also responsible for fundraising, by identifying and developing new funding opportunities and maintaining rapport with different stake holders.
+CED maintains a high level relationship with the relevant Government institutions, Donor Agencies and Armed Forces.
+CED is also responsible for Fund raising by identifying and developing new funding opportunities and maintaining rapport with different stake holders.